lj020326/ansible-datacenter/roles/bootstrap-sshd/README.md

 On RHEL-based systems, sysconfig is used for configuring more details of sshd service.
-If set to *true*, this role will manage also the `/etc/sysconfig/sshd` configuration file based on the following configuration.
+If set to *true*, this role will manage also the `/etc/sysconfig/sshd` configuration file based on the following configurations.
 Default is *false*.

 * `sshd_sysconfig_override_crypto_policy`

 In RHEL8-based systems, this can be used to override system-wide crypto policy by setting to *true*.
+Without this option, changes to ciphers, MACs, public key algorithms will have no effect on the resulting service in RHEL8.
 Defaults to *false*.

 * `sshd_sysconfig_use_strong_rng`

-In RHEL-based systems, this can be used to force sshd to reseed openssl random number generator with the given amount of bytes as an argument.
+In RHEL-based systems (before RHEL9), this can be used to force sshd to reseed openssl random number generator with the given amount of bytes as an argument.
 The default is *0*, which disables this functionality.
 It is not recommended to turn this on if the system does not have hardware random number generator.

 * `sshd_config_file`

 The path where the openssh configuration produced by this role should be saved.
-This is useful mostly when generating configuration snippets to Include.
+This is useful mostly when generating configuration snippets to Include from drop-in directory (default in Fedora and RHEL9).

+When this path points to a drop-in directory (like `/etc/ssh/sshd_confg.d/00-custom.conf`), the main configuration file (defined with the variable `sshd_main_config_file`) is checked to contain a proper `Include` directive.

 * `sshd_config_namespace`

 By default (*null*), the role defines whole content of the configuration file including system defaults.
-You can use this variable to invoke this role from other roles or from multiple places in a single playbook on systems that do not support drop-in directory.
+You can use this variable to invoke this role from other roles or from multiple places in a single playbook as an alternative to using a drop-in directory.
 The `sshd_skip_defaults` is ignored and no system defaults are used in this case.

 When this variable is set, the role places the configuration that you specify